yamachan/jgss-hack/RTK1_Option_EnJa.md

 * RTK1_Option_EnJa japanese
 * RTK1_Option_EnJa ja

 The following is the sample event which uses these plugin commands.
-When you talk with the blond girl, you will ask the question about the language change.
+When you talk with the blond girl, you will see the question about the language change.

 This sample event also uses switch parameter which I described before.

 ![Screen shot - Event](i/RTK1_Option_EnJa-12.png)

-The following is in Japanese mode.
+The following is game screen in Japanese mode.

 ![Screen shot - Event japanese](i/RTK1_Option_EnJa-13.png)

-The following is in English mode.
+The following is game screen in English mode.

 ![Screen shot - Event english](i/RTK1_Option_EnJa-14.png)